Root Canal Treatment in Hamilton

 The bacteria that causes infection inside the pulp or around the roots only needs a small point of entry, and if you have untreated trauma or damage to a tooth, it can lead to infection.

 In the past, it was common to simply pull out the tooth that was infected.
 We know today that saving an infected tooth is better for overall dental health.
 If you’re dealing with an infection, you might have pain or problems chewing.
-Root canal treatment can help.
+We can help remove any pain you are experiencing with this treatment.

 - Restores normal biting sensation and force